tombuko/ESRI_Portal_AGOL_ETL/README.md

 This script came out of the
-need to publish data from ESRI Portal to ArcGIS online a specified interval.
+need to publish data from ESRI Portal to ArcGIS online at a specified interval.

 ------
 ## Usage

 ### Setup Parameters
-In the `portal_agol.py` edit the `target` and `source` credentials represneting the ESRI Portal and ArcGIS online accounts respectively as needed.
+In the `portal_agol.py` edit the `target` and `source` credentials represneting the ESRI Portal and ArcGIS online accounts as needed.

 ### Python Usage
 ``` python